CDLUC3/uc3-present/monthly_ops/demo.md

 - What system functions require the most retries?
 - Can we graph periods of time where retries increase?
 - Can we graph retries required by cloud provider?
-- Can we quatify throughput by cloud provider?
+- Can we quantify throughput by cloud provider?

 ---